-· The models and data can be found on the EBRAINS Cellular Level Simulation Platform and via the EBRAINS Knowledge Graph
+- The models and data can be found on the EBRAINS Cellular Level Simulation Platform and via the EBRAINS Knowledge Graph

 Understanding the human brain is of high priority for humankind, as is manifested by the thousands of studies published every year on the various aspects of the human brain, and by the large-scale projects initiated in the last decade worldwide.
 This is a challenging task; not only because of the complexity of the brain and the technical difficulties involved, but also because ethical limitations do not allow all of the necessary datasets to be acquired directly from human brains.
 Consequently, most of our present knowledge of the fine structure of the brain has been obtained from experimental animals.
 However, certain fundamental structural and behavioural aspects are unique to humans and the functional significance of the human-specific structure should be dealt with by employing a range of specific strategies.